zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 ## Step 5: Updating Entry Groups

-We need to add the `chat_completion` to our entry groups:
+You need to add the `chat_completion` to our entry groups:

 ```json
 {